Declaration

 destroyed the lives of our people.

-to bring on the inhabitants of our frontiers, the merciless Indian
+endeavoured to bring on the inhabitants of our frontiers, the

-Savages, whose known rule of warfare, is an undistinguished destruction
+merciless Indian Savages, whose known rule of warfare, is an

-the most humble terms: Our repeated Petitions have been answered only
+in the most humble terms: Our repeated Petitions have been answered

-repeated injury.
-A Prince whose character is thus marked by every act
+only by repeated injury.
+A Prince whose character is thus marked by

-may define a Tyrant, is unfit to be the ruler of a free people.
+every act which may define a Tyrant, is unfit to be the ruler of a

 Nor have We been wanting in attentions to our Brittish brethren.
 We

-the circumstances of our emigration and settlement here.
-We have
+them of the circumstances of our emigration and settlement here.
+We

-appealed to their native justice and magnanimity, and we have conjured
+have appealed to their native justice and magnanimity, and we have

-them by the ties of our common kindred to disavow these usurpations,
+conjured them by the ties of our common kindred to disavow these

-which, would inevitably interrupt our connections and correspondence.
+usurpations, which, would inevitably interrupt our connections and

-denounces our Separation, and hold them, as we hold the rest of
+which denounces our Separation, and hold them, as we hold the rest

-General Congress, Assembled, appealing to the Supreme Judge of the
+in General Congress, Assembled, appealing to the Supreme Judge of

-Authority of the good People of these Colonies, solemnly publish and
+by Authority of the good People of these Colonies, solemnly publish

-declare, That these United Colonies are, and of Right ought to be Free
+and declare, That these United Colonies are, and of Right ought to

-and Independent States; that they are Absolved from all Allegiance to
+be Free and Independent States; that they are Absolved from all

-the British Crown, and that all political connection between them and
+Allegiance to the British Crown, and that all political connection

-ought to be totally dissolved; and that as Free and Independent States,
+totally dissolved; and that as Free and Independent States, they

 have full Power to levy War, conclude Peace, contract Alliances,